Center for the Elimination of Minority Health Disparities

 Prior Award Recipients in Action:

-Below, award recipients, Professors Horton, Miller, and Williams present the preliminary results of their AIDS research to a carefully selected audience--students in UAlbany, African Studies Classes.
+Below, award recipients, Professors Horton, Miller, and Williams present the preliminary results of their AIDS research students in an African Studies Classes.

 Click on images for larger views